Buying A car

 - Increase speed when in 3rd gear at around 40 Kph with a manual transmission if the revs of the engine rise too quickly and the speed seems slow for the revs then the clutch is probably slipping and needs to be replaced.

-- When increasing speed, check for vibration through the center of the vehicle, if present it could indicate worn components on the drive train, center bearing, u joint wear or an unbalanced drive shaft.
+- When increasing speed, check for vibration through the centre of the vehicle, if present it could indicate worn components on the drive train, centre bearing, u joint wear or an unbalanced driveshaft.

 - While performing all these driving tests keep an eye for smoke emissions from the exhaust.

 - White smoke indicates oil burning.